-In my previous Shadow Self article I wrote about the importance of accepting and integrating your shadow self into your daily life.
+In my previous Shadow Self article, I wrote about the importance of accepting and integrating your shadow self into your daily life.
 St. Augustine once shouted, “To act is to sin.”
 And in truth, the act of creation is an act of destruction at the same time; you’re always changing something.
 Light cannot be made without corresponding darkness, which is precisely why creative activities are the best ways to encounter your Shadow Self.

 Here I will give a few practical examples that I also share with my students, regarding how this connection with your Shadow Self can be achieved.
 For more examples, check out our comprehensive Shadow Work guide.

 Draw or Paint

-Art is the highest form of self expression and also a great way to allow your shadow to manifest itself.
-In Psychology an effective way to better understand a child patient is to give them paper and crayons and allow them to draw whatever comes to mind.
+Art is the highest form of self-expression and also a great way to allow your shadow to manifest itself.
+In Psychology, an effective way to better understand a child patient is to give them paper and crayons and allow them to draw whatever comes to mind.

 In adults expressing our inner selves is a bit more difficult, as that shadow has been repressed a lot more deeply and for a longer period of time.
-However, if you allow yourself to feel any of these darker emotions, without fearing judgement from yourself while drawing or painting for example, you’ll begin to gain insight into your Shadow Self and reveal more about your obscure inner half.
+However, if you allow yourself to feel any of these darker emotions, without fearing judgment from yourself while drawing or painting for example, you’ll begin to gain insight into your Shadow Self and reveal more about your obscure inner half.